CoWinkKeyDinkInc/CardinalPGM-Maps/README.md

  - Please [prune](https://docs.oc.tc/packaging/pruning_chunks) chunks, remove unnecessary entities and delete `.mcr`  files before submitting maps.
 GitHub repositories are limited to 1GB in size and I'd only want to make a second one if it's absolutely necessary.
  - Deleting unnecessary files can make a massive difference.
 This reduction was done by just deleting 64 `.mcr` files and removing all entities.
 ![pic](http://puu.sh/gPEj4.png)

+## An important note
+ - Some forks of this repository may contain a huge list of maps that are from OCN.
+We won't accept these as they're usually obtained without permission.
+We have absolutely nothing to do with these forks, so if you have issues, send it to them.